siegwuwu/CS5001-Final/README.md

 At the end, the program will ask what further action to take.
 The user can exit the program as the analysis process is finished.

 ## Installation Instructions
-Put the three .py files under the same folder, and the stock_analysis_app will be able to be run.
+Place the three .py files under the same folder, and running the stock_analysis_app.py will start the program.

 ## Code Review
 Go over key aspects of code in this section.
 Both link to the file, include snippets in this report (make sure to use the [coding blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
 Grading wise, we are looking for that you understand your code and what you did.

+Starting with the stock_analysis_app.py,

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.